arunrawlani/iOSTutorial_HackMcGill/README.md

 ![Final App](https://github.com/arunrawlani/iOSTutorial_HackMcGill/blob/master/Images%20for%20Tutorial/finalapp.png)

 Your next steps could be to customize the design a bit.
-Add more options for tipping e.g. a custom option maybe.
+Add more options for tipping e.g. a custom option maybe or maybe color the background of the label with the "Tip Calculator" text.

 I have shared few resources below that can help your understanding of the Swift Code and iOS development even more.
 Feel free to shoot me a message at arun.rawlani@mail.mcgill.ca if you have any questions.